 Are you homeschooling and want to teach your kids about Hawaii?
 Or are you doing some research and want to know more about our 50th state?
 Scroll to find out 50 fun facts about Hawaii that are sure to blow your mind!

-This fun facts about Hawaii post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This fun facts about Hawaii post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-But, how much do you really know about Hawaii?
+But, how much do you really know about the Hawaiian islands?

 Hawaii has such an incredible history that most tourists don’t know about, even when they spend a week or two exploring the islands.

 And there are so many interesting facts about Hawaii for kids that might blow their minds!

 So, I’ve come up with 50 fun facts about our 50th state.
 Plus, if you scroll all the way down, you can get a free Hawaii trivia printable so you can quiz your friends!